 It’s relatively easy for large corporations to stay abreast of their risk exposure, and to take the right insurance cover for their needs.
-This will certainly include Directors’ and Officers’ Liability and suitable cover for employment practices, cybersecurity and accident cover.
+This will certainly include directors and officers insurance and suitable cover for employment practices, cybersecurity and accident cover.

 But as recently as ten years ago, only 1% of SMEs were found to have adequate insurance in all these areas.
 That is changing, thanks in part to an increasing awareness among SMEs of their vulnerability to the proliferation of cybercrime.
 Beginning the conversation about cybersecurity usually leads to a discussion of the obligations of a business to protect its employees’ and customers’ private information secure.
 And that’s when a lot of SMEs start to see other areas of exposure than they can and should cover with insurance.